microsoft/qsharp-language/Specifications/Language/3_Expressions/ConditionalLoops.md

 ## While loop

-A more familiar-looking loop for classical computations is the `while` loop.
-It is supported only within functions.

-A `while` loop consists of the keyword `while`, an expression of type `Bool`, and a statement block.
+A more familiar-looking loop for classical computations is the `while` loop, which consists of the keyword `while`, an expression of type `Bool`, and a statement block.
 For example, if `arr` is an array of positive integers,

 ```qsharp